By Leslie Loveless, CEO, Slone Partners

 Lean Teams Mean Every Hire Matters More

-Across the industry, teams are leaner.
-Budgets are tight.
-Headcount growth is heavily scrutinized.
+Across the industry, teams are leaner and headcount growth is scrutinized.
 Yet the mandates for progress remain ambitious.
-This has created a high-stakes hiring environment where the margin for error is extremely small.
+This has created a high-stakes hiring environment where the margin for error is small.